7orivorian/Wraith/README.md

 }
 ```

-[Click here](src/example/java/me/tori/example) to view an example program with a simple Wraith implementation.
+[Click here](examples/java/me/tori/example) to view some examples of Wraith implementation.

 # Contributing